 Motorcycle deaths remains as one of the few areas in highway safety in which progress has yet to be seen.

 “These fatality figures represent real people — they are family, friends and neighbors,”ssaid Troy Costales, GHSA chairman.

 If you or a loved one has been injured or killed in a motorcycle accident in Bangor or Portland, contact the personal injury attorneys at Peter Thompson & Associates.
-For a free consultation and no obligation appointment call 1-800-804-2004 today!
+For a consultation and no obligation appointment call 1-800-804-2004 today!